- Offered as:

 - MBIOS 303 – Biochemistry – 4 credits

-The WSU College of Pharmacy considers several factors in admission.
+The WSU College of Pharmacy and Pharmaceutical Sciences considers several factors in admission.
 Learn more about the pre-pharmacy requirements, recommended courses, and applying for the Pharm.D. program at the WSU College of Pharmacy website.

 See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
 All students must meet requirements as outlined in the catalog in order to graduate.